Lighting

 Clicking that point will make it turn blue, and will also display two blue arrows horizontally placed either side of your mouse pointer.
 You can then drag the mouse horizontally to rotate the light around the light direction’s axis.
 This rotation is based on the local co-ordinates of the light.

-We can adjust the initial size of the Rect lights source by adjusting the the four control points, as shown here.
+We can adjust the initial size of the Rect lights source by using the sliders in the Enscape Objects window.
+The same result can also be achieved by adjusting the the four control points on the light source.

-We can adjust the intensity of the light via the Luminous Power slide, which is measured in Lumens.
+For both of these lights, we can adjust the intensity of the light via the Luminous Power slide, which is measured in Lumens.

 Coloring lights